Trajectory Class Fluctuation Theorem: Introduction

-To meet these challenges, the TCFT as presented in Ref. \cite{Wims19a} provides a practical computational advantage by estimating entropy from a much smaller space of trajectory classes---classes that can be tailored to specific experimental data and constraints.
-The following further expands the experimental relevance of the TCFT by generalizing to the case in which the reverse experiment does not necessarily start in a special distribution---i.e., the conjugate distribution to the ending distribution of the forward experiment.
-This requires introducing a new thermodynamic quantity known as the \emph{entropy difference}.
-This can be interpreted as entropy production only in special cases, but has important thermodynamic consequences nonetheless.
+To meet these challenges, Ref. \cite{Wims19a}'s TCFT provides a practical computational advantage by estimating entropy from a much smaller space of trajectory classes---classes that can be tailored to specific experimental data and constraints.
+The following further expands on the TCFT's experimental relevance by generalizing to the case in which the reverse experiment does not necessarily start in a special distribution---i.e., the distribution conjugate to the ending distribution of the forward experiment.
+This generalization requires introducing a new thermodynamic quantity known as the \emph{entropy difference}, which can be interpreted as entropy production in special cases, but has important thermodynamic consequences regardless.
 To illustrate, we apply the TCFT to metastable processes---processes where the system begins and ends in metastable distributions---and show how to derive metastable free energies with an appropriately initialized set of experiments \cite{Parr15a}.

 Theoretically, the TCFT unites a wide variety of prior fluctuation theorems.
-These include theorems that range from Crooks' Detailed Fluctuation Theorem \cite{Croo99a} to Jarzynski's Integral Fluctuation Theorem \cite{Jarz97a}.
+These include theorems that range systematically from Crooks' DFT \cite{Croo99a} to Jarzynski's \emph{integral fluctuation theorem} (IFT) \cite{Jarz97a}.
 That noted, the TCFT itself can be derived from broader theorems still \cite{Croo99b, Seif12a}; see App. \ref{app:AltTCFTDerivations}.
 The TCFT's strength then is in its balance of specificity and generality.